 Chemicals.
 To make sure your pool water remains clear and sanitary, you have to monitor pool chemistry and add chemicals as needed.
 For most pool owners, this means buying chlorine in some form.
 The exact cost varies depending on climate, with warmer temperatures being more conducive to algae growth.

 Water.
-To keep a swimming pool topped off, you have to continually replace any water lost through evaporation.
+Filling your pool initially is the biggest expense.
+However, to keep a swimming pool topped off, you also have to continually replace any water lost through evaporation.
 This means higher water bills.

 Electricity.
 Your pool pump requires extra electricity, as do lighting and heating (assuming you’re not using a solar pool heater).